ColdBox/ColdBox-Async-Programming-and-Scheduling-Training/readme.md

 ## 📅 Agenda

 ### Introduction
+Eric
+* Intros, Get to know you, What do you want from the workshop?
+  * Async Joke? (something dumb)

+Luis
 * [] The NB (non-blocking) movement
   * [] Has made NodeJS shine, but other languages support this as well.
   * [] Movement to more async/parallel computations